 Why Climb Island Peak with Alpine Ascents?

 While some outfitters take inexperienced climbers up the glaciated Island Peak, we expect our climbers to have prior crampon and self-arrest experience.
-In turn, we treat this as a serious mountain climb giving respect to the climb as well as a goal of summiting.
-Alpine Ascents guides are revered as outstanding mountaineers, instructors and cultural enthusiasts.
-Climbing and trekking high peaks in the Himalayas fully encompass our expertise.
-Their passion and knowledge of Nepal is contagious, and will add to the already profound richness of this expedition.
+In turn, we treat this as a serious mountain climb, giving respect to the climb as well as a goal of summiting.
+Alpine Ascents guides are revered as outstanding mountaineers, instructors, and cultural enthusiasts.
+The expertise of our guides fully encompasses climbing and trekking high peaks in the Himalayas.
+Our guides also have a passion and knowledge of Nepal that is contagious and that will add to the already profound richness of this expedition.
 We are confident that our expertise in this region is unsurpassed.
 We have been guiding in Nepal over the past two decades and have consistently run expeditions from year to year.
 The familiarity with the region, combined with our expertise and knowledge around the world, lend a depth and richness to every expedition that we feel is unrivaled in the guiding community.

 Some of the keys to our continued success

 We lodge in Sherpa villages, many of them remote, giving us a rare look into traditional and monastic communities.
 Our lodging along the way is usually in tea houses.
 We access these villages through our longtime Sherpa friends with the belief that a sharing of cultures is paramount to our understanding of the world.
 While the environs are often primitive by Western standards, they are balanced by the warmth and tremendous support of the Sherpa people.
-Our nights before the climb will be in a fully stocked camp tent at Island Peak Base Camp.
+We spend the nights before our climb in a fully stocked camp tent at Island Peak Base Camp.

 Our spring trip often has you traveling with our Everest climbing team en route to Everest Base Camp (17,300 ft.), affording a unique opportunity to experience the excitement of an Everest expedition.
-Our fall trip can offer a less crowded time in the Khumbu, and is considered by many to be the prime trekking season.
+Fall can be a less crowded time in the Khumbu, and many consider it to be the prime trekking season.

-As part of the expedition we have selected the climb of Island Peak because of its sheer beauty and location in this Buddhist-influenced region.
-We believe that the climber should be lost in the world of mountains and travel unfettered by the rigors of food preparation, lodging and logistics.
+We have selected the climb of Island Peak to be part of the expedition because of its sheer beauty and location in this Buddhist-influenced region.
+We believe that the climber should be lost in the world of mountains and travel unfettered by the rigors of food preparation, lodging, and logistics.
 Alpine Ascents offers the most comprehensive program available, using a distinguished staff of Sherpa, huge four-season tents and a diverse assortment of quality meals.
-(Some of the food is flown in from the U.S. Although the local food is a part of our diet, we find a wide variety of food helps keep climbers and trekkers healthy and strong).
-Our nights before the climb will be in a fully stocked camp tent at Island Peak Base Camp.
+(Some of the food is flown in from the US.
+Although the local food is a part of our diet, we find a wide variety of food helps keep climbers and trekkers healthy and strong).
+We spend the nights before the climb in a fully stocked camp tent at Island Peak Base Camp.

 A Brief Overview of Sherpa Life

-Prior to British expeditions, Sherpas revered the great mountains of the region as dwelling places of gods and goddesses, to which the thought of climbing was considered b.phphemous.
-(Chomolungma, the Tibetan name for Everest, is the residence of Miyo Lungsungama, the goddess of humanity and prosperity.)
+Prior to British expeditions, Sherpas revered the great mountains of the region as dwelling places of gods and goddesses, to which the thought of climbing was considered blasphemous. (“Chomolungma,” the Tibetan name for Everest, is the residence of Miyo Lungsungama, the goddess of humanity and prosperity.)

 Sherpas on Everest

 The first notable and successful Everest climbing Sherpa was Tenzing Norgay.
 In 1952, Norgay accompanied Raymond Lambert to within 800 vertical feet of the still unclimbed Mt.
 Everest.
-A year later Norgay was asked to join the British team led by Col. John Hunt, which successfully summited Everest, following the same route as Norgay and Lambert.
+A year later Norgay was asked to join the British team led by Col. John Hunt that successfully summited Everest, following the same route as Norgay and Lambert.
 Norgay and Sir Edmund Hillary were the first climbers to reach the summit.
-By the mid 1980’s, Sherpas had summitted Everest many more times than Westerners.
-Ang Rita Sherpa, the most well known climbing Sherpa, had amassed seven summits of Everest by 1995.
-In 1993 Pasang Lhamu Sherpa became the first Sherpa woman to summit Everest.
+By the mid 1980’s, Sherpas had summited Everest many more times than Westerners.
+Ang Rita Sherpa, the most well-known climbing Sherpa, had amassed seven summits of Everest by 1995.
+In 1993, Pasang Lhamu Sherpa became the first Sherpa woman to summit Everest.

 The Name Khumbu